eth-sri/eth-sri.github.io/_blogposts/smoothens.md

 thumbnail: _thumbnails/smooth_ens.png
 usemathjax: true
 tldr: >
     In this blog post, we theoretically motivate why ensembles are particularly suitable base models for constructing certifiably robust classifiers via Randomized Smoothing (RS).
 We also share emperical results, which obtain state-of-the-art results in multiple settings.
 The key insight is that the reduced variance of ensembles over the perturbations introduced in RS leads to signicantly more consistent classications for a given input.
-This, in turn, leads to substantially increased certiable radii for samples close to the decision boundary.
+This, in turn, leads to substantially increased certifiable radii for samples close to the decision boundary.
 excerpt: >
     We theoretically motivate why and show empirically that, ensembles are particularly suitable base models for Randomized Smoothing, due to the variance reduction across the perturbations introduced during Randomized Smoothing.
 keywords: randomized smoothing, certified robustness, ensembles